 - The architect Ehrick Rossiter designed several buildings within the Washington Green Historic District including his personal residence.
 His buildings along with those from past centuries are well-preserved and offer a view into the history of a quintessential American town.

-- The district is also home to the Gunn Memorial Library and Museum as well as The Gunnery School.
+- The district is also home to the Gunn Memorial Library and Museum as well as The Frederick Gunn School.